Ostailor/PortOptQuantum/README.md

 # Quantum Portfolio Optimization

-This project demonstrates a hybrid quantum-classical approach to portfolio optimization using a Variational Quantum Linear Solver (VQLS) inspired by the Harrow–Hassidim–Lloyd (HHL) algorithm.
-In our implementation, we compare classical portfolio optimization with a quantum variational algorithm using Pennylane.
+This project demonstrates a hybrid quantum-classical approach to portfolio optimization using a variational quantum linear solver (VQLS) inspired by the Harrow–Hassidim–Lloyd (HHL) algorithm.
+It compares the classical portfolio optimization solution with a quantum solution implemented with Pennylane.

 ## Table of Contents